-Do you love competition?
-Are you often the most tenacious one at the table?
-If so, you may be a low scorer in submissiveness.
-Let’s take a look at the behavioral traits of someone with a low score in submissiveness and what managers can do to best encourage their growth.
+Do you tend to be independent and self-motivated?
+Are you often effective in meeting your goals without much emotional support from others?
+If so, you may be a low scorer in emotional support.
+Let’s take a look at the behavioral traits of someone with a low emotional support score and what managers can do to best encourage their growth.

 Autonomy: The need to act independently, regardless of others’ beliefs or opinions about those actions.